nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Deletes the specified persons from the address book.

-Format: `delete [INDEX | INDEX-INDEX]…`
+Format: `delete INDEX | LowerBound-UpperBound [INDEX | LowerBound-UpperBound]…`

-* Deletes the person at the specified `INDEX` or range of indices
+* Deletes the person at the specified `INDEX` or range of indices.
-* The index must be within the range
+* All input indices must be within the range.
 * When using ranges, ensure there are **no spaces** around the hyphen (e.g., `1-5` is valid, while `1 - 5` is not).

 Examples:
 * `delete 2` deletes the 2nd person in the displayed list.
 * `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the [`find` command](#locating-persons-by-criteria-find).
-* `delete 1 3 5-7` deletes the 1st, 3rd, 5th, 6th and 7th person in the displayed list.
+* `delete 1 3 5-7 15` deletes the 1st, 3rd, 5th, 6th, 7th and 15th person in the displayed list.

 ### Exiting the program : `exit`